9 College Resume Tips + Examples

-Choose a resume format
+Choose the right resume format

-- Name and contact information
+Name and contact information

-- Education and achievements
+Education and achievements

-- Relevant skills and experiences
+Relevant skills and experiences

 The best resume formats are well organized with only the most relevant information and should make efficient use of blank space to avoid clutter.